gnivil/SQLAlchemy/README.md

 ## Precipitation Analysis

-* Start by finding the most recent date in the data set.
+* Started by finding the most recent date in the data set.
 ```python
 # Find the most recent date in the data set.
 recent_date = session.query(Measurement.date).order_by(Measurement.date.desc()).first()
 recent_date
 ```

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.
+* Using this date, retrieved the last 12 months of precipitation data by querying the 12 preceding months of data
-* Select only the date and prcp values.
+* Select only the date and prcp values
 ```python
 # Design a query to retrieve the last 12 months of precipitation data and plot the results.
 # Starting from the most recent data point in the database.